SerraLanao/redisPy/README.md

-# redisPy
+# RedisPy
-test of how redis work in py
+Flask (python) app to test how Redis work in python